aws-samples/aws-hpc-builder/README.md

 [![License](https://img.shields.io/badge/License-MIT--0-blue)](https://opensource.org/licenses/MIT-0)

 AWS HPC Builder is a universal HPC application(which is called module for the builder) build and management system that make it easy for you to compile and deploy HPC applications on Amazon Linux 2 and Amazon Linux 2022, which support all major platforms that are Intel/AMD/Graviton.
-This tool compiles HPC applications and their dependencies with vendor compilers or GNU compilers.
+This tool compiles HPC applications(WRF, VASP etc.) and their dependencies with vendor compilers or GNU compilers.
 It standardizes and modularizes the build procedure across all supported platforms.

 ## Quick Start